synthetic-microstructures/synthetmic/README.md

 print("diagram vertices:\n", vertices)
 ```

-In fact you can plot the diagram in static or interactive mode by using the fitted instance:
+You can plot the diagram in static or interactive mode by using the fitted instance:
 ```python
 from synthetmic.plot import plot_cells_as_pyvista_fig
 plot_cells_as_pyvista_fig(